MileHacker Logo

 • Evidence of your departure from Japan (return or onward ticket) may be requested.

-• Evidence of sufficient funds to cover your expenses during your stay may be requested.
+• Evidence of sufficient funds to cover your expenses during your stay you may be asked for.

-• For visa applicants, present all supporting documents submitted with your application.
+• For visa applicants, present all documents that support your claim submitted with your application.

 Immigration Procedures & Tips